 I’ve been fortunate enough to have my camera in overall great shape.
 Other than gently wiping my rollers with small amounts of warm water on a cotton swap, there hasn’t yet been any need for repairs.

 In many cases, a major improvement to image quality was due to using a fresh film pack and not letting the camera sit without use.
-There are still occasional smears in the middle of my instant frames, a small artefact which I’m willing to live with.
+There are still occasional smears in the middle of my instant frames, a small artifact which I’m willing to live with.
+If you have the same issue and would like to have it fixed, try wiping your rollers — if that doesn’t work you’ll need them replaced.

-The camera and the film are meant to ideally operate at room temperature, minimal environment moisture and dust.
+The camera and the film are meant to ideally operate at room temperature, with minimal moisture and dust around.
 Should you still have issues with your machine, consider the list of the resources I’ve assembled below.

 Brooklyn Film Camera is one of the most known repair services for SX-70s.
 Give them a try if you are in the area.